SHIPWECK/coding_club_leaderboard_calculator/README.md

-Made this to read a file of scores for our Coding Club for the monthly leaderboard
+Made this to read a file of scores and order them for our Coding Club for the monthly leaderboard.